Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/multiple-browser-testing-with-selenium-superdriver.md

     - Browsers
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - selenium
+    - Selenium
-    - webdriver
+    - WebDriver
 ---

 If you have undertaken any amount of testing with Selenium WebDriver you will have come across the desire to run your suite of tests against multiple browsers simultaneously.